Freezing broad beans

 Blanching broad beans for 3 minutes.

-All veggie growers need big deep-freezers in any case; it's the simplest way of putting up a lot of excess garden produce.
+All veggie growers need a big deep-freezer in any case; it's the simplest way of putting up a lot of excess garden produce.

-For example freezing peppadews is important to us.
+For example also important to us is preserving jalapenos and peppadews.
 Broad beans have little flavour but these mild chilies give our "Eggs Parkinson's disease" a bit of zip.

 Now dry the blanched and chilled broad beans on a kitchen towel.
 Then place them in bags and pop them into the freezer.